 The theory first appeared in the 80s as a refinement of Harry Schultz’s original three flag theory.
-It takes advantage of gaps in tax law and essentially allows people to “slip through the cracks” by internationalizing every aspects of their lives.
-To implement it, an individual has to carefully distribute his life across five different jurisdictions.
-The first flag is citizenship and has to be planted in a country that has a residential tax system.
-The second flag is residence and has to be planted in a country that has a territorial tax system.
-The third flag is business and has to be planted in a country that taxes businesses on a territorial basis.
-The fourth flag is asset and has to be planted in a stable, well governed tax haven.
-The fifth flag is the rest of the world where you will spend the majority of your time, moving around on tourist visas.
+It takes advantage of gaps in tax law and essentially allows people to “slip through the cracks” by internationalizing every aspect of their lives.
+To implement it, you have to carefully distribute your life across at least five different jurisdictions (flags).
+The first flag is your citizenship and it has to be planted in a country that does not have a citizenship-based taxation system.
+The second flag is your tax residence and it has to be planted in a country that either is a true tax haven or has a territorial taxation system.
+The third flag is your business and it has to be planted in a country that either is a true tax haven or that does not tax the type of income your business generates.
+The fourth flag is your assets and it has to be planted in a stable, well-governed country.
+The fifth flag is your playground, it is the countries you will spend most of your time in.

-Considering it was first published over thirty years ago, you’d think that by now most governments would have caught up with it and closed all the obvious loopholes that enables it.
-The thing is, they haven’t.
-In fact, implementing it has become even easier with the internet and the number of five flag theorist has grown to a record high.
+Considering that the theory was first circulated over thirty years ago, you would think that by now most governments would have caught up with it and closed all the loopholes that enable it.
+They have not.
+In fact, implementing it has become even easier thanks to the internet and the number of five flag theorist now stands at a record high.

-It’s the travel part.
-To really “fly under the radar”, a five flag theorist has to travel continually in order to avoid becoming a tax resident somewhere other than flag two.
-The traveling doesn’t have to be fast, in fact most countries allow tourists to stay up to 6 months before considering them tax residents.
-That being said, the constant traveling is still a big deal and may be a no-no for some.
+It is the travel part.
+A five flag theorist has to travel perpetually in order to avoid becoming a tax resident in any other jurisdiction than that of flag two (this is why flag theorists are often referred to as perpetual travelers).
+The traveling does not have to be fast, however, as many countries allow tourists to stay up to 6 months before considering them tax residents.
+With that being said, for some this constant movement may still be a deal-breaker.

 Who can benefit from it?

 Anyone whose main source of income is generated in a location independent way can benefit from implementing the theory.
-The main benefits: much lower tax burden, increased legal protection, better risk management and the ability to access more opportunities.
-Even American citizens can become five flag theorists although the process is slightly more complicated, requires 330 days every year out of the country and in most cases can’t completely eliminate taxes.
+Not only from a tax standpoint but also from an assets protection and risk management standpoint.
+Even US citizens can become five flag theorists although the implementation process is slightly more complicated and does not always result in tax-free living.

 How to get started